Skip to main content

 country,

-SUM(revenue) as revenue
+SUM(revenue) AS revenue

 FROM source